thevipinmishra/thevipinmishra.github.io/src/pages/blog/customize-bootstrap-5-sass.md

 ## Defaults are Good, But not Always Enough

-For most of the times, the default build can get the work done and it's all good, but sometimes you need to customize the default values of what Bootstrap provides.
+For most of the time, the default build can get the work done, and it's all good, but sometimes you need to customize the default values of what Bootstrap provides.

-Let's say you are at your work working on a big project, or maybe you got a project to work on that has different colors than bootstrap, spacings, fonts, etc. and you want bootstrap to get all the work done but with the custom values.
+Let's say you are at your work working on a big project, or maybe you got a project to work on that has different colors than bootstrap, spacing, fonts, etc. and you want bootstrap to get all the work done but with the custom values.

-What if you need more than 12 columns in the grid-system for some reason, what if you want to extend the spacing utilities - let's say 10, what if you want to change the set of colors you have (`bg-primary`, `bg-secondary`, etc..)?
+What if you require more than 12 columns in the grid-system for some reason, what if you want to extend the spacing utilities - let's say 10, what if you want to change the set of colors you have (`bg-primary`, `bg-secondary`, etc.)?

-To do this, we need 2 things, the Bootstrap's Sass source files and the **Sass** itself to manuplate and compile the source files.
+To do this, we need 2 things, the Bootstrap's Sass source files and the **Sass** itself to manipulate and compile the source files.

-We can download the bootstrap source files from [GitHub releases](https://github.com/twbs/bootstrap/releases/tag/v5.1.3) but we will be doing it through [npm](https://www.npmjs.com/) to avoid extra work & get future updates very easily.
+We can download the bootstrap source files from [GitHub releases](https://github.com/twbs/bootstrap/releases/tag/v5.1.3), but we will be doing it through [npm](https://www.npmjs.com/) to avoid extra work & get future updates very easily.

 Let's see how we can leverage the true power of Bootstrap using Sass.

 ### Customizing Bootstrap 5 Using Sass.

-For this article, the goal would be to customize bootstrap 5 the way so that we can have following things.
+For this article, the goal would be to customize bootstrap 5 the way so that we can have the following things.

 1. Let's say **15** grid columns, instead of 12.
-2. spacing utilities till 10 units. (by default it's 5).
+2. spacing utilities till 10 units. (by default, it's 5).
 3. Only have the CSS for **Container**, **Grid**, **Utilities** & **Buttons** in our final bootstrap build.
 4. We will get rid of border-radius on all our buttons. (just for fun, lol).